 Trade and other payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
-Accounts payable are classified as current liabilities if payment is due within one year or less.
+Trade and other payables are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.